HifiMule/HifiMule/docs/architecture-hifimule-ui.md

 - Navigation click (on card body) vs. basket toggle click (on `basket-toggle-btn`) are distinguished via `composedPath()`
 - When adding to basket: fetches metadata via `jellyfin_get_item_counts` + `jellyfin_get_item_sizes` concurrently

+### Playback components

+- **`AlbumPlayButton`** starts ordered album playback through `playback.playAlbum`.
+- **`TrackPreviewButton`** starts a full-track audition through `playback.previewTrack` without replacing the main queue.
+- **`TrackQueueButton`** adds a track to the daemon-owned upcoming queue.
+- **`PlaybackControls`** is the floating bar across library and playback views.
+It renders safe track metadata, transport controls, seek state, output selection, recovery guidance, and a switch to the dedicated playback destination.
+- **`PlaybackDestination`** renders the listening surface: current playback plus separately paged upcoming and history sections.
+It supports moving or removing upcoming entries and preserves focus through refreshes.

+The UI always treats the daemon snapshot as authoritative; after a transport or queue mutation it refreshes rather than predicting a local final state.

 ### `StatusBar`

 Shows daemon health at the bottom of the window.
 Polls `get_daemon_state` every 3s via direct `fetch()` (Note: this uses fetch rather than invoke — works in dev mode but may be unreliable in release builds due to mixed content).
 Listens for `rpc:call`, `rpc:success`, `rpc:error`, `rpc:disconnect` custom window events.